prl-mushr/mushr-website/content/tutorials/mujoco_figure8.md

 ## The code explained

-The detailed explanations of the python functions are given in the introductory navigation tutorial (link: ).
+The detailed explanations of the python functions are given in the introductory navigation tutorial (link: [MuSHR Setup](https://mushr.io/tutorials/intro-to-ros/)).

 {{< highlight python "linenos=table" >}}
 if __name__ == "__main__":